micmejia/bible-dump/NKJV/Deuteronomy/Deut 2.md

 You shall buy food from them with money, that you may eat; and you shall also buy water from them with money, that you may drink.

 ###### 7
 "For the Lord your God has blessed you in all the work of your hand.
-He knows your [^b]trudging through this great wilderness.
+He knows your trudging through this great wilderness.
 These forty years the Lord your God _has been_ with you; you have lacked nothing." '

 ###### 8
 "And when we passed beyond our brethren, the descendants of Esau who dwell in Seir, away from the road of the plain, away from Elath and Ezion Geber, we turned and passed by way of the Wilderness of Moab.